 There’s no doubt about it that every homestead will require the use of an axe.
 Having a trusty axe to rely on is sure to get you out of many jams with brush or trees.
-However, when you face the possibility of clearing a large amount of brush, you aren’t going to want to do that with an axe.
+However, when you face the possibility of clearing a large amount of brush, you are going to want more than an axe.

-A high-quality chainsaw speeds up your work so that one person can perform the work of multiple men with their axes.
+A high-quality chainsaw speeds up your work so that one person can perform the work of multiple men with axes.
 Another aspect of the chainsaw is that you can easily produce your lumber instead of having to purchase it.
 This is especially useful if you want to build your cabin.
-Not only that but becomes an essential aspect to clearing trails or roads after a storm.
+It also becomes an essential aspect to clearing trails or roads after a storm.

 A cordless drill or driver is a key tool to keep around for drilling holes and driving screws.
 They are also invaluable for connecting pieces of material together.
 You’ll use it not only to drill your starter holes but even for the uncommon like adding some ventilation to your outhouse.

 When you purchase a cordless drill, don’t forget to stock yourself with various drill bits as well.
 Many times you can find these for a lower cost at yard sales if you don’t want to purchase them new.

 With a brand like DeWalt, you receive a Lithium-Ion battery that will hold a charge longer than others.
 This means you can use the drill anywhere as long as you’ve charged the battery first.
 It’s also wise to keep a hand drill around and learn how to use it just in case you ever find yourself in a jam.